Choose a language en

 The method by which a node is drawn is called a drawtype.
 There are many available drawtypes.
 The behaviour of a drawtype can be controlled by providing properties in the node type definition.
 These properties are fixed for all instances of this node.
 It is possible to control some properties per-node using something called param2.

 In the previous chapter, the concept of nodes and items was introduced, but a full definition of a node wasn’t given.
 The Minetest world is a 3D grid of positions.
 Each position is called a node, and consists of the node type (name) and two parameters (param1 and param2).
-The function minetest.register_node is a bit misleading in that it doesn’t actually register a node - it registers a new type of node.
+The function core.register_node is a bit misleading in that it doesn’t actually register a node - it registers a new type of node.

 The node params are used to control how a node is individually rendered. param1 is used to store the lighting of a node, and the meaning of param2 depends on the paramtype2 property of the node type definition.